What are HitBTC API keys?

-Also you have an option to grant All rights to an API key by checking “Allow all” box - easily and quickly.
+You also have an option to grant All rights to an API key by checking the “Allow all” box - easily and quickly.

 Revoking, enabling and deleting an API key

-To revoke (deactivate) an API key you would just need to set the ON/OFF switch to OFF position at your API keys settings page.
-To enable it back you would need to set it to ON position.
+To revoke (deactivate) an API key you would just need to set the ON/OFF switch to the OFF position at your API keys settings page.
+To re-enable it you would need to set it to the ON position.